tomvothecoder/python-template-repo/README.rst

   for more important matters".
 - `isort`_ - isort is a Python utility / library to sort imports alphabetically, and automatically separated into sections and by type.
-- `flake8`_ - A Python linter for enforcing a style guide with PEP (Python Enhancement Proposals).
+- `flake8`_ - A Python linter that checks Python code for style and syntax errors, and for enforcing a style guide with `PEP (Python Enhancement Proposals)`_.

 .. _pre-commit: https://pre-commit.com/
 .. _black: https://black.readthedocs.io/en/stable/
 .. _isort: https://pycqa.github.io/isort/
 .. _flake8: https://flake8.pycqa.org/en/latest/
+.. _PEP (Python Enhancement Proposals): https://peps.python.org/pep-0000/

 Helpful Knowledge
 -----------------